 Designing Gardens - Decks and Decking Inspiration

 New Zealanders just love their decks, and with good reason.
-When designing gardens and landscapes with uneven or sloping ground, decks are perfect for creating flat, usable landscape areas.
-While it's common to keep the natural wood look or, if you want a deck with a difference, consider a dark stain or whitewash instead.
+When designing gardens and landscapes with uneven or sloping ground, you can use decks to create flat, usable landscape areas.
+While it's common to keep the natural wood, if you want a deck with a difference, consider a dark stain or whitewashed finish instead.

-Tip: Rather than cut down that lovely tree or palm to build your deck, you don't have to cut it down.
-You can build around it and making it a feature of your outdoor living space.
+Tip: If there's a lovely tree or palm right where you want to build your deck, you don't have to cut it down.
+You can build around it and make it a unique feature of your outdoor living space.
 Decks look spectacular broken up with areas of planting.

 Designing Gardens - Fence Inspiration

-Fences are important features when designing gardens that need to make a statement at the entrance to your property or provide a backdrop to your planting.
+Fences are important features when designing gardens and you can use these to make a statement at the entrance to your property, and to provide a backdrop to your planting.
 They can also provide much needed, instant privacy and security.

-Tip: All that fencing can add up, so if you plan to cover it with foliage anyway, go basic on the bulk of the fence structure and covering it with foliage, and spend the savings on fantastic feature fences in areas that will be seen.
-For a cost-effective fence makeover get brave and add a splash of colour.
+Tip: All that fencing can add up to a considerable cost.
+You can stretch your landscape dollars further by going basic on the bulk of the fence structure and covering it with foliage, and spend the savings on fantastic feature fences in key areas only.
+For a cost-effective fence makeover you can get brave and just add a splash of bold or unexpected colour.
 Picket fences and slat screens look spectacular painted in vibrant shades such as bright green or rich plums and purples.

 Designing Gardens - Paving and Patio Inspiration

 Areas of hardscape can make your NZ garden space both beautiful and functional.
-When designing gardens and landscapes, paved areas offer a fantastic design opportunity to impart life and personality into your outdoor living space.
+When designing gardens and landscapes, you can use those paved areas as a fantastic design opportunity to impart life and personality into your outdoor living space.
 Consider breaking up large expanses of patio and paving with a blend of permeable and impermeable surface materials, chosen to complement each other textually and colour-wise, or add wow factor to your patio with a patterned tile or a checker-board layout.